danyk20/ctfd-personal_challenge-plugin/README.md

 ## Update

+0. Navigate into CTFd directory `$ cd <path>/CTFd`
-1. Navigate into CTFd directory `$ cd <path>/CTFd/CTFd/plugins`
+1. Navigate into the plugins directory `$ cd /CTFd/plugins`
 2. Pull new version of the project with `$ git pull`

 ## Usage
 ---
 ---
-After the installation simply run the command `$ docker-compose up` in CTFd directory to run CTFd server.
+After the installation, simply run the command `$ docker-compose up` in the CTFd directory to run the CTFd server.

-Or simply run the command `$ docker-compose -f /<absolut_path>/CTFd/docker-compose.yml up` to launch CTFd server.
+Or simply run the command `$ docker-compose -f /<absolut_path>/CTFd/docker-compose.yml up` to launch the CTFd server.